Itayventura/MySQL/README.md

-# MySQL
+# MySQL - Tips and Tricks
-## Description
-Useful tips and tricks related to MySQL

 ## Tips
-1. How to insert a lot of test data.
+- How to insert a lot of test data.
-2. Find unused indices in Schema.
+- Find unused indices in Schema.